-To validate the proposed homogenized equivalent thermal conductivity (ETC) model, steady-state thermal simulations are conducted for TSV arrays ranging from $5\times5$ to $10\times10$ TSVs under three representative boundary-condition scenarios: (i) fully populated arrays with natural convection applied to all external faces and an adiabatic bottom surface, (ii) sparse arrays under the same natural-convection boundary conditions, and (iii) sparse arrays with forced convection applied at the top surface ($h=500~\mathrm{W/m^2K}$) while the remaining faces are treated as adiabatic.
-Validation across operating frequencies of $1-80~\mathrm{GHz}$ spans a wide range of geometric and electrical parameters, including TSV radii ($2-6$~\textmu m), pitches ($20-40$~\textmu m), TSV heights ($50-100$~\textmu m), and liner thicknesses ($1-3$~\textmu m).
-For each configuration, a single TSV is excited by 100~mW, and the ETC-based model is compared against the corresponding full Ansys Mechanical solution in terms of maximum steady-state temperature and total simulation runtime.
+To validate the homogenized ETC model, steady-state thermal simulations are conducted for $5\times5$ to $10\times10$ arrays under three boundary-condition scenarios: (i) fully populated with natural convection on all external faces and adiabatic bottom; (ii) sparse under the same natural-convection conditions; and (iii) sparse with forced convection at the top surface ($h=500~\mathrm{W/m^2K}$) and adiabatic remaining faces.
+Validation spans $1$--$80$~GHz across TSV radii $2$--$6$~\textmu m, pitches $20$--$40$~\textmu m, heights $50$--$100$~\textmu m, and liner thicknesses $1$--$3$~\textmu m, with $100$~mW excitation per TSV; the ETC model is compared against full Ansys Mechanical for maximum steady-state temperature and runtime.

-The resulting temperature values are shown in Fig.~\ref{fig:thermal_validation_trends}.
-The ETC model closely tracks the maximum temperature variations as the array size increases, while also capturing the strong dependence of thermal behavior on boundary conditions and TSV population density.
-In particular, the forced-convection scenario results in significantly lower peak temperatures compared with the natural-convection cases, and the ETC model accurately reproduces this behavior.
-Furthermore, sparse arrays exhibit slightly higher temperatures than fully populated arrays due to the reduced copper fraction within the substrate.
-Since TSV copper provides a high-conductivity vertical heat path, decreasing the number of TSVs reduces the effective vertical thermal conductivity of the substrate, leading to modest temperature increases in sparse configurations.
-These results confirm that the proposed homogenization framework accurately captures both boundary-condition effects and structural variations in TSV density.
+As shown in Fig.~\ref{fig:thermal_validation_trends}, the ETC model closely tracks the maximum temperature across array size, boundary conditions, and TSV population density: forced convection yields lower peak temperatures than the natural-convection cases, and sparse arrays run slightly hotter than fully populated ones because removing copper TSVs reduces the effective vertical conductivity.
+The runtime comparison in Fig.~\ref{fig:thermal_validation_time} shows speed-ups from $\approx 35\times$ for $5\times5$ sparse arrays to $\approx 1{,}300\times$ for fully populated $10\times10$, growing with array size because the full model scales rapidly with TSV count while the homogenized representation does not.
+Overall, the ETC model achieves a $\sim 5\%$ worst-case temperature error at orders-of-magnitude lower cost.

-At the same time, a substantial reduction in computational cost is observed (Fig.~\ref{fig:thermal_validation_time}).
-The ETC model provides consistent runtime speedups over the full detailed simulation, ranging from approximately $35\times$ for $5\times5$ sparse arrays to about $1,300\times$ for fully populated $10\times10$ arrays.
-The speedup increases with array size because the computational complexity of the full model grows rapidly with the number of TSVs, whereas the homogenized ETC representation maintains a compact problem size.
-Overall, only a negligible degradation in thermal accuracy ($\sim5\%$ in the worst case) is observed, while significant computational speedups are achieved, enabling rapid design-space exploration of large TSV arrays.